A Step-by-Step Guide to Becoming a Licensed Contractor in Texas

 - Getting liability and/or workers’ compensation insurance

-Depending on the local requirements, you may need to meet more or fewer of these requirements.
+Depending on the local requirements, you may need to meet additional or only a few of these requirements.

 There are two classes of HVAC contractor licenses issued by the TDLR: